RenanGreca/literature-repository/assets/surveys.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: secondaries
-title: Secondaries
+title: Related Works
 ---

-Below is a table listing secondary studies on the topic of software regression testing.
+Below is a table listing other secondary studies (e.g. literature reviews or surveys) on the topic of software regression testing.
 For further information, please read the [About](about) and [Contribute](contribute) pages.

 Legend:
 * Year: publication year of the paper, according to the publisher.
-* Authors: list of authors, following the format "LastName1, FirstName1; LastName2, FirstName2; ...".
+* Authors: list of authors.
 * Title: title of the paper linking to a page with further information.
 * TCP: Test Case Prioritization
 * TCS: Test Case Selection